IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-This function call returns the value that you need to make an ad request.
-For details, see [Pass Generated Token for Bid Stream Use](#pass-generated-token-for-bid-stream-use).
+This function call returns the value that you need to make an ad request: see [Pass Generated Token for Bid Stream Use](#pass-generated-token-for-bid-stream-use).

+(**GWH__SW we called it a method call line 113 (discussed in earlier meeting), then a function call line 132.
+Which is best?**)

 ### Testing With Your Own Configuration

-By default, the development app uses a default set of subscription ID and public key stored in the following object:
+By default, the development app uses default values for Subscription ID and public key, which are stored in the following object:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>